riywo/fluent-plugin-hash-forward/README.md

 # fluent-plugin-hash-forward

-## Component

-### HashForwardOutput

-Fluentd plugin to forward some servers using calculated hash of tag
+Fluentd plugin to keep forwarding messages of a specific tag pattern to a specific node

 - Forward some servers
 - Same tag messages forward to the same server